Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Method

-- `.placedModel(model: string)`{: .language-javascript }: Sets the model of the jar when placed, defaults to the item's id
+- `.placedModel(model: String)`{: .language-javascript }: Sets the model of the jar when placed, defaults to the item's id

 #### Example